circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ```

 This tells CircleCI to use CircleCI 2.0.
 Without this, CircleCI will try to build the project on CircleCI 1.0.

+Commit and push your changes to get your new `.circleci` folder and the `config.yml` file into GitHub.

 ## Add Project and Start Building